 - Evening colloquium speakers present views of modern science from both industrial and academic viewpoints.
 This allows a glimpse into doing science and provides a discussion of real-world considerations related to work in science.

 During free evenings and weekends, there is time for study, as well as for recreation on the campus and in Madison.
 Entertainment on campus includes films and the Shakespeare Festival.
-Special events include a selective college fair and career morning.
+Special events include a Career Day and Talent Show.
 Students can attend local churches.

 Closing ceremonies are held at a farewell banquet for all scholars, faculty, counselors, and visiting dignitaries.

-The faculty for the Governor’s School in the Sciences includes science faculty from Drew, as well as from other local colleges, and industrial and governmental laboratories.
+The faculty for the Governor’s School in the Sciences includes science faculty from Drew, as well as from other local colleges and high schools, and industrial and governmental laboratories.

 Free of exams, grades, or any form of AP or college credit, the experience of scholars spending an intensive three weeks working, learning, and living together always has proved to be productive, satisfying and memorable for all concerned.